carlosarangod/Deep-Facial-Expression-Analysis/README.md

 # Deep-Facial-Expression-Analysis
-In this projects we will create a way to analyze different kinds of facial expressions using deep learning techniques
+In this project we will create a way to analyze different kinds of facial expressions using deep learning techniques.

+In order to run these codes, you must install OpenCV, Dlib, TensorFlow and Keras.